 CPA sponsors the key product standards for the industry and addresses technical issues bearing on product acceptance.
-As a highly–regarded and accredited standards developer, the association sponsors the development and maintenance of industry product standards through the American National Standards Institute (ANSI) consensus process.
+As a highly–regarded American National Standards Institute (ANSI)-accredited standards developing organization, the association sponsors the development and maintenance of American National Standards through the ANSI consensus process.

-The Eco-Certified CompositeTM (ECC) Sustainability Standard is the voluntary industry standard developed by the Composite Panel Association (CPA) for manufacturers of composite wood or agrifiber-based panels, as well as finished products (including components and laminated panels) made with particleboard, medium density fiberboard (MDF), hardboard, engineered wood siding and engineered wood trim.
+The CPA 4-19 Eco-Certified CompositeTM (ECC) Sustainability Standard is the voluntary industry standard developed by the Composite Panel Association (CPA) for manufacturers of composite wood or agrifiber-based panels, as well as finished products (including components and laminated panels) made with particleboard, medium density fiberboard (MDF), hardboard, engineered wood siding and engineered wood trim.
 The standard focuses on life cycle inventory and other verifiable environmental practices and highlights the responsible use of wood fiber by composite panel manufacturers.
-The basis of the standard includes the CPA Carbon Calculator, a tool developed by a third party expert to assess the life cycle and carbon footprint of composite panels made at a particular manufacturing plant.
+The basis of the standard includes the CPA Carbon Calculator, a tool developed by a third-party expert to assess the life cycle and carbon footprint of composite panels made at a particular manufacturing plant.
 MORE INFO

 CPA was the first Third Party Certifier (TPC) in the world to be approved by the California Air Resources Board (CARB).
-Since that date of May 14, 2008, CPA has been certifying manufacturers to the CARB rule.
+Since that date of May 14, 2008, CPA has been certifying manufacturers to CARB ATCM 93120.

-CPA is now certifying North American manufacturers of particleboard, MDF, and hardwood plywood for CARB.
-CPA is also operating an Ultra-Low Emitting (ULEF) and No Added Formaldehyde (NAF) Audit Program for those panel manufacturers seeking a CARB exemption for their ULEF or NAF products.
-Any North American panel manufacturer wishing to become certified to the CARB rule should contact Gary Heroux.
+CPA is now certifying North American particleboard, MDF, and hardwood plywood for compliance with the CARB rule.
+CPA is also operating an Ultra-Low Emitting Formaldehyde (ULEF) and No Added Formaldehyde (NAF) testing program for those panel manufacturers seeking an Executive Order (EO) for their ULEF or NAF products.
+Any North American panel manufacturer wishing their products to be certified to the CARB rule should contact firstname.lastname@example.org.